end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 ## How to reset Environment Production

 ```
-/home/admincu/cloudunit/cu-compose/reset.sh
+/home/admincu/cloudunit/cu-compose/re-init.sh
 ```

 ## How to change Mysql Password

-You have to change MYSQL root password (*changeit* by default) To do it, you have to change the
+You have to change MYSQL root password (`changeit` by default) To do it, you have to change the
 * /home/admincu/.cloudunit/configuration.properties
 * /etc/profile